 4.4 Are victims seeking State compensation liable for lawyers’ costs and fees?
 Are State compensation awards subject to taxation?
 Does the receipt of compensation have consequences for access to social security or other benefits?

-According to the rule of issuing compensation for victims/victims of abuse of THB approved by the Interagency Coordinating Council implementing measures against human trafficking, Human trafficking victims/victims of abuse (should have been granted the status according to the Georgian legislation), regardless of their residence status, nationality or the nature of the crime of trafficking in human beings, have the right to ask reimbursement of physical, moral and material damages according to the to the procedure established by the Civil Procedure and Criminal Procedure Code of Georgia.
-By the Civil Procedure and Criminal Procedure Code of Georgia, it is impossible for human trafficking victims/abused victims’ damage reimbursement, the victim may receive a one-time compensation from the State Fund - 1000 GEL.
+According to the rule issuing compensation for victims of abuse /victims of THB approved by the Interagency Coordinating Council, which implements measures against human trafficking, human trafficking victims/victims of abuse (should have been granted the status according to the Georgian legislation), regardless of their residence status, nationality or the nature of the crime of trafficking in human beings, have the right to ask for the reimbursement of physical, moral and material damages according to the procedure established by the Civil Procedure and Criminal Procedure Code of Georgia.
+By the Civil Procedure and Criminal Procedure Code of Georgia, it is impossible for human trafficking victims/abused victims’ damage reimbursement, the victim can receive one-time compensation from the State Fund - 1000 GEL.
 One-time compensation shall not be taxed and any preliminary fee is not established by the State.
 The compensation amount will be transferred to the bank account provided by the victim and the victim uses the above amount according to his/her wish.

-If the victim/victim of abuse of human trafficking is reimbursed for moral, property and material damages, the monetary compensation will not be granted.
+If the victim of abuse /victim of human trafficking is reimbursed for moral, property and material damages, the monetary compensation will not be granted.
 Issuance of the compensation amount does not depend on the victims/abused victims cooperation with the law enforcement agencies.
 If a victim/abused victim of human trafficking has received a compensation which is not a subject to return, and the cooperation with law enforcement agencies made it possible to arrest a trafficker it doesn’t prevent victims/victims of abuse from claiming material, moral and property damage.

-As above mentioned, according to the procedure established by the Georgian Civil Procedure and Criminal Procedure Legislation, if it is impossible to compensate damage to the victim/victim of abuse of human trafficking, the State Fund issues one-time compensation.
-We have 2 following cases, when it is impossible to reimburse the damage:
+As above mentioned, according to the procedure established by the Georgian Civil Procedure and Criminal Procedure Legislation, if it is impossible to compensate damage to the victim of abuse /victim of human trafficking, the State Fund issues one-time compensation.
+There are 2 cases, when it is impossible to reimburse the damage:

 If, within three months of investigation, it was impossible to identify and detain a person suspected in the offense of trafficking in human beings;